Frameworks and processes to understand and enable adaptive change in complex and uncertain policy environments.

 - Examples and case studies are presented prior to presentation of theory to provide the participant with experiences that they can relate to

-- Theory and frameworks are presented to assist the participant to make sense of their experience
+- Tools, theory and frameworks are presented to assist the participant to make sense of their experience

 - Exercises, group discussions and stories presented by the participant as a means to make sense of the theory are encouraged and supported.